dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 ## Assigning confidence intervals to an operating point
 * The notation in the following equations follows that introduced in Chapter 02.
 * A $(1-\alpha)$  confidence interval (CI) of a statistic is the range that is expected to contain the true value of the statistic with probability $(1-\alpha)$.
-* It should be clear that a 99percent CI is wider than a 95 percent CI, and a 90percentCI is narrower; in general, the higher the confidence that the interval contains the true value, the wider the range of the CI.
+* It should be clear that a 99 percent CI is wider than a 95 percent CI, and a 90percentCI is narrower; in general, the higher the confidence that the interval contains the true value, the wider the range of the CI.
 * Calculation of a parametric confidence interval requires a distributional assumption (non-parametric estimation methods, which use resampling methods, are described later).
 With a distributional assumption, the method being described now, the parameters of the distribution can be estimated, and since the distribution accounts for variability, the needed confidence interval estimate follows.
 * With TPF and FPF, each of which involves a ratio of two integers, it is convenient to assume a *binomial* distribution for the following reason:
 + The diagnosis "non-diseased" vs. "diseased" is a Bernoulli trial, i.e., one whose outcome is binary.